Kithraya/Array-ForEach-Extension/README.md

 #### value

 The current value in your collection that you're iterating over.
+For iterating numbers, `value` is always the same as `index`.

 #### index